 The repetitions shall be terminated after transmitting K repetitions, or at the last transmission occasion within the period P, or from the starting symbol of the repetition that overlaps with a PUSCH with the same HARQ process scheduled by DCI format 0_0, 0_1 or 0_2, whichever is reached first.

-The UE is not expected to be configured with K larger than P.
+The UE is not expected to be configured with K larger than P/12 for 60kHz with ECP or P/14 otherwise.

 Note: For overriding by DG-PUSCH with the same HARQ process, if any update is made for Rel-16, it also applies to above alternatives.